 This should come as no surprise considering coffee stimulates the central nervous system.

-Your brains contain a chemical called adenosine whose purpose is to signal the brain when you are tired.
-Caffeine in coffee can suppress the actions of adenosine, temporarily increasing your alertness and holding back your body's natural tendency to want to rest itself after hard physical or mental efforts.
+Your brain contains a chemical called adenosine whose purpose is to signal the brain when you are tired.
+Caffeine in coffee can suppress the actions of adenosine, temporarily increasing your alertness and holding back your body’s natural tendency to want to rest itself after hard physical or mental efforts.

 Studies also found that the antioxidants in coffee may protect against Parkinson’s disease, prevent dementia, and can be useful as a treatment for Alzheimer’s disease.